Comunidad Campus

 A Brief History

-OWP was founded in 2012, as a non-profit community-based organization with the aim of promoting cultural understanding and environmental sustainability through meaningful multilingual community, after school, camp, and early childhood education programs.
-We moved to 302 Vanderbilt Street in July of 2015, and lovingly restored and revitalized the former church building; it has become a vibrant space with a bountiful garden, and ample indoor and outdoor opportunities for exploration and discovery.
+Founded in 2012, One World Project has moved through a variety of spaces over the years in our search for a permanent home within the community.
+OWP began with just one class in Joanne’s living room, and moved to 302 Vanderbilt Street in July of 2015.
+After lovingly restoring and revitalizing the former church building, it has now become a vibrant space with a bountiful garden, and ample indoor and outdoor opportunities for exploration and discovery.

 One World Project at 302 Vanderbilt Street, Brooklyn, our current home.